mlojek/cma_neuroevolution/README.md

 # CMA-ES Neuroevolution
-Neural networks are generally trained using gradient descent methods.
-This method however, is not the only way to optimize a function.
+This project probes the possibility and feasibility of training neural networks with CMA-ES algorithm.

+Artificial neural networks play a crucial role in modern machine learning.
+These deep learning are mostly trained using gradient methods, e.g. SGD and ADAM.
+These methods however, are not the only ways of finding optimal parameter values.
+Neural networks can be trained using genetic algorithms.
+Such process is called neuroevolution.
+This project explores the viablity of using CMA-ES algorithm to optimize neural networks.
 CMA-ES is the state-of-the-art black-box optimization which optimizes a function by randomly sampling the search space with a multivariate normal distribution.

-This project explores the viablity of using CMA-ES optimizer to optimize neural networks.
-Such approach is known as Neuroevolution.

 ## Experiments outline
-For simplicity's sake, the optimized neural network is a multi-layer perceptron classifier for iris dataset.
+For simplicity's sake, the optimized neural network is a multi-layer perceptron classifier for iris and MNIST datasets.
 A few strategies are compared:
 - Gradient-based:
     - Adam optimizer
     - Stochastic Gradient Descent
 - CMA-based:
     - Whole-model CMA-ES
-    - Simultaneous layerwise CMA-ES
-    - Front-to-back layerwise CMA-ES
-    - Back-to-front layerwise CMA-ES
+    - Layerwise CMA-ES

 To compare the results, a few metrics are used:
 - final loss and accuracy on test set
-- Training time in the number of function evaluations and seconds
+- Training time in seconds and the number of function evaluations (+gradient calculations).

-- Resource consumption (CPU)
+The models are trained until the loss on validation set is at it's minimum.

 ## Installation
 For this project, python 3.13 is recommended.
 To install dependencies run: